 Victoria is a respected critic of books and audio books.
 For some years, she was a judge for the Spoken Word Awards, a prestigious annual event held at The Dorchester Hotel.
 The awards honoured actors, producers and publishers of the year’s audio books.
 Victoria judged the Biography entries and was also on the Short List Panel.
 Winning actors included: Felicity Kendal, Isla Blair, Patricia Hodge.

-Victoria has written four books: Simon and Garfunkel, the Definitive Biography, published in hardback and paperback in the UK and the USA, and available on Kindle, Hounds At Home, a collection of stories about greyhounds (co-written with Hilary Johnson), A Thousand Steps, a collection of her poetry – and recently, Doggy Mixtures, a collection of diverse stories about many breeds of dog.
+Victoria has written five books: Simon and Garfunkel, the Definitive Biography, published in hardback and paperback in the UK and the USA, and available on Kindle, Hounds At Home, a collection of stories about greyhounds (co-written with Hilary Johnson), two collections of her poetry: A Thousand Steps and Gathering Rosebuds, and Doggy Mixtures, a collection of diverse stories about many breeds of dog.

 In 2011, Victoria was diagnosed with breast cancer, and underwent a gruelling year of chemotherapy, radiotherapy and surgery.
 The treatments were successful, and the ordeal made Victoria realise she must seize the day.